 Look through the search queries that brought people to your site.
 Weed out any keywords that are driving irrelevant traffic.
 It’s also smart to double-check in an incognito browser that the keywords you are bidding on are returning the results you intended for them to.

-Google Adwords provides a guided tour to adding negative keywords, check it out here.
+Google Adwords provides a guided tour to adding negative keywords, check it out from their website.

 Issue #5: I Have a Ton of New Traffic But No Sales